Frequently Asked Questions

 The most important rule is DISCONNECT THE BATTERY, before attempting any electrical connections.

-Can I get my gauges repaired and/or speedometer re-calibrated?
+Can I get my gauges repaired by CAI?